Documentary Film- Work in Progress.

 In 2027, it will be the bicentennial of Edmond Dédé’s birth; he died in 1901 in Paris.
 Marguerite de Bourgoing’s documentary will be ready by then.

-Produced during the 2025 Villa Albertine residency in New Orleans
+Produced during the 2025 Villa Albertine residency in New Orleans for the March 2025 showcase at the Jazz Museum.

 Dir: Marguerite de Bourgoing